-But the reason why the city is particularly famous, is to be found in the phantasmagorical colours and glazing of its pottery blooming in every street, alley and corner of the city.
+But the reason why the city is particularly famous, is to be found in the phantasmagorical colours and glazing of its pottery blooming in each street, alley and corner of the city.

 The famous staircase of Caltagirone – ph.
 Aldo Nobile

-And what about the beautiful ceramics stairway, with its 142 steps – almost a symbol of the last ten centuries ceramics history – that leads us the top of the hill for enjoying a spectacular view.
-Up there, in the old fortified district, once surrounded by walls defending the medieval area, the ancient Church Matrice dedicated to Santa Maria del Monte, from which the staircase is named.
+And what about the beautiful ceramics stairway, with its 142 steps – almost a symbol of the last ten centuries ceramics history – that leads us to the top of the hill to enjoy a spectacular view.
+Up there, in the old fortified district, once surrounded by walls defending the medieval area, the ancient Church Matrice dedicated to Santa Maria del Monte, which the staircase takes after the name.

 Caltagirone has a rich culinary tradition famous for its typical sweets, linked to the traditional festivals, such as cuddureddi (honey , almonds or mulled wine biscuits) ore the ancient bread and egg pans and the cubaita of chickpeas, some true, Baroque architectures.